 What Lies Behind this Locked Door? by Moira Law

-Easter Eggs in Spring Grass by Moira Law
+Lace Hearts in the Clouds by Moira Law

 The work of digital collage artist, Moira Law, is inspired by the gifts of the world around her that have touched her in her travels.
 She invites the viewer to share that appreciation and enter into an oasis of beauty, a haven from the chaos of modern living, a mini holiday from the turmoil of the real world.
 She also delights in finding beauty in surprising places where you might least expect it, overlaying now faded glory with a patina of nostalgia.